 Steven Wang (pictured) is Sales Director of Retech Technology International Limited (Retech) which was founded in 2001 in Shenzhen China.
-The company has mostly focused on the manufacture of compatible, new-build, monochrome printer cartridges and gained a valueable global reputation over 19 years.
+The company has mostly focused on the manufacture of compatible, new-build, monochrome printer cartridges and gained a valueable global reputation over 19 years. carridges and gained a valueable global reputation over 19 ye.

 "We are a customer-oriented company," said Steven Wang.

-"Our customers' satisfaction always motivates us forward.
+"Our customer's satisfaction always motivates us forward.

 We are continuously innovating and have developed 'patent -safe' solutions and run an automated workshop to obtain higher efficiencies.
 All this occurs so Retech can passionately pursue a 100 percent satisfied customer experience."
 According to Wang, being part of an in-house, integrated supply chain has allowed it to develop compatible W1105A, 1106A, 1107A and 1110A toner cartridges with its own uniquely developed chips, its own designed plastic shells, and its own key rollers.
-"This is how we support our customers with good value, " he said.
-In 2020, Retech extended its compatible, new-build, laser cartridge factory to 42,000 m2 inside the Dinglong industry zone in Zhuhai-equipped with an automated workshop with production lines and a smart system to be more efficient.
+"This is how we support our customers with good value," he said.
+In 2020, Retech extended its compatible, new-build, laser cartridge factory to $42,000 \mathrm{m}^2$ inside the Dinglong industry zone in Zhuhai-equipped with an automated workshop with production lines and a smart system to be more efficient.
 "We are creating the future, today," Steven Wang said.
 "The future is what we create today."
 Wang is committed to the Dinglong industry chain because the benefits of components and tech-support translates into a better customer experience.

-Email: paul@print-well.com.cn Mobile: 86-138 2300 5803

-Printwell: delivering choice Paul Dong (pictured) is sales director of Dinglong Printwell Technology (Printwell).
+Email: paul@print-well.com.cn Mobile: 86-138 2300 5803 Printwell: delivering choice Paul Dong (pictured) is sales director of Dinglong Printwell Technology (Printwell).
 This is a new enterprise for the Dinglong group and was established in 2019 with a wealth of experience gathered from Dinglong subsidiaries.
 Printwell focuses upon manufacturing compatible, new-build inkjet cartridges.
 "It's all about giving choice," Dong said.
 "We are delivering a choice."
 According to Dong, the compatible new-build inkjet segment market is monopolized by a small few and he wants to position Printwell as a quality manufacturer that provides choice for global customers.
+"I have been in this business for ten years and the feature."
 "I have been in this business for ten years and the factory I have helped to establish covers 10,000 m2 with more than 200 experienced workers," Dong added.
 "Our customers are already benefitting from the fully automated production lines, higher efficiency and stable quality control that cannot be provided by human labor production lines."
 "One reason for Printwell's rapid growth, is the support we get from other parts of the family."
 Dong pointed out.
 "Our parent and sister companies provide the injection moldings, the chips as well as other key materials.
 You have no idea how good it is to be part of the mature, reliable vertical industry chain within the Dinglong group."